bytesentinel-io/bytedns/README.md

 # 🧐 About <a name="about"></a>

-This project is a core API for ByteSentinel.
-It is a Node.js API that uses **Express.js**, **Sequelize ORM**, and **PostgreSQL**.
-It is a RESTful API that uses JWT for authentication and authorization.
-It is a boilerplate for future projects.
+This project is a nameserver written in Golang.
+It is designed to be a simple, lightweight, and easy to use your own nameserver.
+It is designed to be used with [ByteDNS](https://dns.bytesentinel.io) but can be used with any DNS provider.

 # 🏁 Getting Started <a name="getting_started"></a>